ZacSweers/redacted-compiler-plugin/README.md

 redacted-compiler-plugin
 ========================

-A Kotlin compiler plugin that generates redacted `toString()` implementations.
+A multiplatform Kotlin compiler plugin that generates redacted `toString()` implementations.

 Inspired by the [`auto-value-redacted`](https://github.com/square/auto-value-redacted) extension for AutoValue.

 ## Usage

 Include the gradle plugin in your project, define a `@Redacted` annotation, and apply it to any properties that you wish to redact.

 ```kotlin